The School of Online Studies and Graduate School welcomes all applicants regardless of race, color, age, handicap, and national or ethnic origin.

 Crown College cannot issue I-20 forms to online students.

-The Admissions Council is comprised of a Program Chair, the Director of Enrollment, and the Director of Academic Support and Program Implementation.
+The Admissions Council is comprised of a Program Chair, the Director of Enrollment, and a member of the Academic Support team.

 Students wishing to enroll in a course without credit may register to audit the course.
 Students auditing a course are considered participants in the class, though completion of written assignments or examinations is not required.
 Enrollment is restricted in some courses.
 A grade or credit for the course is not granted.
 Audited classes may be repeated for credit.
 Any student who has not been admitted as a degree-seeking student must apply for admission under the non-degree status in order to audit.
 Degree-seeking students must confer with their program advisor prior to auditing a course.
 Admission and registration forms are available from the Enrollment Office.